signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/19-ocr-import-mapping.md

 ![VAT](@site/static/img/media/vat-mapping-002.png)

 #### Disable Warning Messages for VAT Mapping
 When VAT is incorrect, ExFlow will present a warning message.
-If no messages is wanted, then these can be disabled.
+If no messages are wanted, then these can be disabled.

 Go to: **OCR Import --> Disable Warning Messages for VAT Mapping** to turn off the warning messages for VAT mapping.